51st-Vfw/MissionEditing-Index/documentation/me_sops.md

 ## TACAN Channel Usage Guidelines

-TACAN channels in the mission should be assigned according to the following diagrams.
+TACAN channels in the mission should be assigned consistent with the following diagrams.
 The first diagram (taken from a discussion of TACAN usage in the Hornet from the ED DCS forums) establishes the baseline availability of TACAN channels in DCS.